Isooctane, C8H18, is the component of gasoline from which the ter... | Pearson+ Channels

-Isooctane, C8H18, is the component of gasoline from which the term octane rating derives. (a) Write a balanced equation for the combustion of isooctane(l) with O2 to yield CO2(g) and H2O(l)
+Isooctane, C8H18, is the component of gasoline from which the term octane rating derives (b) The standard molar heat of combustion of isooctane (l) is -5461 kJ/mol.
+Calculate ΔH°f for isooctane(l)

 Relevant Solution